Would you rather spend spend 8-10 bucks on a slice of Cheesecake Factory pumpkin cheesecake?

 It’s worth the time and effort, I promise.

-This copycat Cheesecake Factory pumpkin cheesecake is smooth, silky, and tastes as good as the OG – if not better!
+Luckily, this copycat Cheesecake Factory pumpkin cheesecake is just as smooth, silky, and delicious.

 - Cheesecake Crust – a simple mixture of crushed Graham Crackers, sugar, and melted butter.
 I use granulated sugar for this recipe, but brown sugar works, too.